-Assault is sometimes defined as any intentional act that causes another person to fear that they're about to suffer physical harm.
-This definition recognizes that placing another person in fear of imminent bodily harm is itself an act deserving of punishment, even if the victim of the assault is not actually harmed.
-The definition also allows police officers to intervene and make an arrest without having to stand idly by waiting for the assaulter to actually strike the victim.
+Assault is sometimes defined as any intentional act that causes another person to fear that she is about to suffer physical harm.
+This definition recognizes that placing another person in fear of imminent bodily harm is itself an act deserving of punishment, even if the victim of the assault is not physically harmed.
+This definition also allows police officers to intervene and make an arrest without waiting for the assaulter to actually strike the victim.

 What Is Assault and Battery?

-Historically, battery and assault were considered separate crimes, with battery requiring that the aggressor physically strike the victim.
-Many modern statutes do not bother to distinguish between the two crimes, as evidenced by the fact that the phrase "assault and battery" has become as common as "salt and pepper."
+Historically, battery and assault were considered separate crimes, with battery requiring that the aggressor physically strike or offensively touch the victim.
+In that way, a battery was a “completed” assault.
+Many modern statutes don't bother to distinguish between the two crimes, as evidenced by the fact that the phrase "assault and battery" has become as common as "salt and pepper."
 These days, statutes often refer to crimes of actual physical violence as assaults.

 Simple Versus Aggravated Assault

-The criminal laws of many states classify assaults as either simple or aggravated assaults, according to the gravity of the harm that occurs -- or is likely to occur if the assaulter follows through and attacks the victim.
-Aggravated assault is a felony that may involve an assault committed with a weapon or with the intent to commit a serious crime such as rape.
+The criminal laws of many states classify assaults as either simple or aggravated, according to the gravity of the harm that occurs—or is likely to occur if the assaulter follows through and strikes the victim.
+Aggravated assault is a felony that may involve an assault committed with a weapon or with the intent to commit a serious crime, such as rape.
+(Some assault laws name the aggravating factor—for example, “assault with a deadly weapon.”)
 An assault may also be defined as aggravated if it occurs in the course of a relationship that the legal system regards as worthy of special protection (see "Aggravated Assault Case Example 2" below for more discussion).
-In the absence of factors such as these, the crime is simple assault, a misdemeanor.
+In the absence of factors such as these, the crime tends to be simple assault, a misdemeanor.

 Aggravated Assault Case Example 2: A male nurse in a nursing home facility fondles an elderly female patient.
-The nurse may be convicted of aggravated assault in states that have enacted special statutes to protect elderly and/or mentally ill patients against violence perpetrated by caregivers.
+The nurse may be convicted of aggravated assault in states that have enacted special statutes to protect elderly or mentally ill patients against violence by caregivers.

 Assault Statute Example: Mississippi

-To learn more about assault and battery laws as well as information in your state, see Assault & Battery Laws and Penalties.
+(To learn more about assault and battery, and for information about the law your state, see our Assault and Battery section.)

-(1) A person is guilty of simple assault if he (a) attempts to cause or purposely, knowingly or recklessly causes bodily injury to another; or (b) negligently causes bodily injury to another with a deadly weapon or other means likely to produce death or serious bodily harm; or (c) attempts by physical menace to put another in fear of imminent serious bodily harm; and, upon conviction, he shall be punished by a fine of not more than Five Hundred Dollars ($500.00) or by imprisonment in the county jail for not more than six (6) months, or both.
+(1) A person is guilty of simple assault if he (i) attempts to cause or purposely, knowingly or recklessly causes bodily injury to another; or (ii) negligently causes bodily injury to another with a deadly weapon or other means likely to produce death or serious bodily harm; or (iii) attempts by physical menace to put another in fear of imminent serious bodily harm; and, upon conviction, he shall be punished by a fine of not more than Five Hundred Dollars ($500.00) or by imprisonment in the county jail for not more than six (6) months, or both.